ProjectQ-Framework/ProjectQ/docs/tutorials.rst

 		python -m pip install --user projectq

-	which most likely will fail and then try again with the flag ``--without-cppsimulator``:
+	which most likely will fail.
+Then, try again with the flag ``--without-cppsimulator``:

 	.. code-block:: bash